-- Deduction for goodwill was net of deferred tax liabilities of \$675 million as of both March 2022 and December 2021. - Deduction for identifiable intangible assets was net of deferred tax liabilities of \$12 million as of March 2022 and \$17 million as of December 2021. - Deduction for investments in covered funds represents the firm's aggregate investments in applicable covered funds, excluding investments that are subject to an extended conformance period.
+- Deduction for investments in covered funds represents the firm's aggregate investments in applicable covered funds.
 See Note 8 "Investments" in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the Volcker Rule. - Other adjustments within CET1 capital and Tier 1 capital primarily include credit valuation adjustments on derivative liabilities, the overfunded portion of the firm's defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets, debt valuation adjustments and other required credit risk-based deductions.
 Other adjustments within Tier 2 capital include eligible credit reserves. - Qualifying subordinated debt is subordinated debt issued by Group Inc. with an original maturity of five years or greater.
-The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced upon reaching a remaining maturity of five years. - Junior subordinated debt is debt issued to a Trust and was fully phased out of regulatory capital as of March 2022.
-As of December 2021, 10% of this debt was included in Tier 2 capital and 90% was phased out of regulatory capital.
-Junior subordinated debt is reduced by the amount of Trust Preferred securities purchased by the firm.
+The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced upon reaching a remaining maturity of five years.

-See Note 14 "Unsecured Borrowings" and Note 19 "Shareholders' Equity" in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the terms and conditions of the common stock, perpetual non-cumulative preferred stock, junior subordinated debt issued to trusts and qualifying subordinated debt.
+See Note 14 "Unsecured Borrowings" and Note 19 "Shareholders' Equity" in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the terms and conditions of the common stock, perpetual non-cumulative preferred stock, and qualifying subordinated debt.